Skip to content

 All trainees complete an NCFE-accredited Level 4 Award, giving formal recognition of their progress and impact.
 These qualifications are reflective, practical, and portfolio-based, ensuring that every trainee builds both confidence and evidence from the outset.

-Level 4 Fundamentals: Term 1 — Laying the Foundations
+Level 4 Teaching Fundamentals — Laying the Foundations

 In Term 1, trainees immerse themselves in the core values and expectations of the teaching profession.
 Through onboarding tasks and early training, they explore classroom organisation, professional values, and strategies for managing behaviour.
 Weekly Guided Reflection (TG) meetings and training sessions build knowledge in safeguarding, lesson planning, and classroom management.